devops-surya/devops-training/FEB-2023/Docker & Kubernetes/Docker.md

 * Overall, Docker provides a lightweight, portable, and efficient way to deploy and manage software applications, making it an increasingly popular choice for modern application development and deployment.

+## Understand Container :
+* Every app running in container will be using the base os.
+* Every container running in docker will be having process id.
+* Application running inside the container will have storage, CPU, RAM , network.
+* Each container running in the docker is going to have ip address.

 <br/>